Hispanics and Latinos in San Diego: Fish tacos

-Fish tacos, a staple of San Diego's cuisine, originated from Baja California but was first popularized by the Rubio's fast-food chain in San Diego.
-This dish consists of fresh fish, typically battered and fried, served in a soft tortilla with cabbage, salsa, and a squeeze of lime.
+Fish tacos originated from Baja California but was first popularized by the Rubio's fast-food chain in San Diego.
+“The dish typically consists of fresh fish, typically battered and fried, served in a soft tortilla with cabbage, salsa, and a squeeze of lime.

 Carne asada fries

 Carne Asada Fries from Lolita's Mexican Food.

-Carne asada fries, a San Diego creation, have also become a popular indulgence.
-While the exact origin of this dish is debated, Lolita's Mexican Food, a restaurant in San Diego, claims to have originated it in the late 1990s.
+Carne asada fries, a San Diego creation, are widely served in San Diego.
+While the exact origin of this dish is debated, Lolita's Mexican Food, a restaurant in San Diego, has claimed to have originated the dish in the late 1990s.
 Carne Asada Fries feature French fries topped with marinated and grilled carne asada, melted cheese, guacamole, sour cream, and salsa.

 California burrito

-The California burrito was also created in San Diego, though the inventor of the burrito remains unknown since it first popped up in Mexican restaurants across the city.
-This burrito typically includes a flour tortilla filled with carne asada, French fries, cheese, sour cream, and salsa.
+The California burrito is commonly attributed to San Diego-area restaurants, though the inventor of the burrito remains unknown since it first popped up in Mexican restaurants across the city.
+It typically includes a flour tortilla filled with carne asada, French fries, cheese, sour cream, and salsa.

 Surf and Turf burrito

-The Surf and Turf burrito is also another burrito rooted in San Diego, which typically includes carne asada, shrimp, rice, tomatoes, onions, green peppers, guacamole, and salsa.
+The Surf and Turf burrito is a variation associated with San Diego, which typically includes carne asada, shrimp, rice, tomatoes, onions, green peppers, guacamole, and salsa.
 Some variations of the Surf and Turf burrito utilizes two flour tortillas and could weigh up to 3lbs.

-A variation of this burrito is the Del Mar Burrito which includes shrimp, rice, lettuce, and pico de gallo.
+A related variation is the Del Mar burrito, which includes shrimp, rice, lettuce, and pico de gallo.